py-stubs/numba-stubs/README.md

 - numba types are generics in those stubs.
 This is not the case in the actual implementation, don't try to subtype them.

-- Due to the numerous awkards design choices, overloads are mandatory for jit.
+- Due to actual implementation design choices, overloads are mandatory for jit.
 This mean that the docstring from the actual implementation is lost (at least with Pylance).

 - Signatures specs in jit are expected to be given with numba types, not strings.